crystallabs/virtualtime/README.md

 vt.location = Time::Location.load("America/New_York")
 vt.matches?(t) # ==> true, because time instant 0 hours converted to NY time (-6) is 18 hours
 ```

-When comparing `VirtualTime`s to `VirtualTime`s, comparisons between objects with different
-`location` values are not supported and will throw `ArgumentError` in runtime.

 ## Tests